novakov-alexey-zz/freya/README.md

 ## How to use

-### CRD Operator

 Let's take an example of Kerberos principal list, which needs to be propagated to KDC database.

-Our target Custom Resource will look like this:
+Using Custom Resource option, our target Custom Resource will look like this:

 ```yaml
 apiVersion: io.myorg.kerboperator/v1